aedmark/OopisOS/README.md

 * Permissions model for files/directories.

 ## License
+This code was designed with the help of Google Gemini 2.5 Pro.

 This project is distributed under the MIT License.
 See `LICENSE` file for more information (if a separate LICENSE file exists, otherwise assume MIT License from context).